 One of our favourite Valentine’s Day campaigns was BeCharming’s Share Your Love Story contest.
 To boost engagement, the contest invited customers and social media followers to share their love stories for a chance to win a love-themed Pandora charm.

 This is a great way of creating a buzz around your business because it’s sure to tug at emotions.
-By creating an emotional connection with customers, this is one way to build brand loyalty over time, which is a common aim for small businesses.
+Creating an emotional connection with customers is a great way to build up a base of loyal customers that will shop with you beyond the 14th of February.

 All it takes to create a #winning hashtag is a little bit of research.
-First, take a look what your competition is doing and what works well for them.
-You can click directly onto their hashtags to see how popular they are.
+First, take a look at what your competition is doing and what works well for them.
+You can click directly on their hashtags to see how popular they are.

 Pick and choose a few hashtags that are relevant to you, relevant to Valentine’s Day and also popular enough for people to search.
 It might take a bit of trial and error to figure out which tags, and also how many tags, works for you.